Chart Color Schemes

 Infrastructure

-Mascot has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Mascot has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 35 projects likely to affect the region.
-Notable ones include Mascot Power Supply Project, 350 King Street Business Park Development, 263-273 Coward Street Multi-Level Warehouse Development, and 2 Bourke Street Mixed Use Development.
-The following list details those most relevant.
+Thirty-six infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include: 350 King Street Business Park Development, 263-273 Coward Street Multi-Level Warehouse Development, 2 Bourke Street Mixed Use Development, and Mascot Station Precinct.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.